Jalaj1973/mds_mock_finallised/COMMUNITY_SETUP.md

 - All community features require user authentication
 - User display names are automatically used from auth metadata
 - Google OAuth users get their names from Google profile
+- All database operations use `user_id` consistently for user identification

 ### ✅ Voting System
 - Upvote/downvote posts